 Do not be too ambitious: choose a few feasible intentions and go for it.
 Be realistic.
 And well, be nice to yourself.
 Be your own best friend!
 And think about your good intentions, what exactly is it that you want to change / achieve?
 A good idea is to formulate your resolutions the SMART way (specific, measurable, action oriented, realistic, time bound).
 If you write it down, with a pen on a paper, your brain will take it more seriously.
 And even more if you add your reasons: next to the resolution, just write why you want to do it.
 Rest assured that it is an experiment, you are just going to do it for the entire month and then evaluate it.
 Divide your goals into small steps, so small that it is absurd not to do it for a moment.
 “Tidying up ten minutes every day before I go to bed” has a much greater chance of success than “in 2019 I will get my house in order and keep it”.

 Also think carefully about what suits you.
 Is your good intention to do more sports?
-Then choose a sport that you like and agree with a friend that you go together and when (for another person we often do something extra easier than for ourselves).
-And think about when you are working against yourself.
-We have some “primal mechanisms” that now get in the way of us, for example becoming lazy and languid when we are satisfied.
-Handy after the hunt and when you get hungry again you become energetic again, but not so handy in the 21st century with that bag of chips on the couch.
-Think therefore about your bumps on your path, practice before the mirror how you thanks if your colleague offers you a cigarette / beer / piece of cake.
+Then choose a sport that you like and agree with a friend that you go together and when (we often do things easier for another person than for ourselves).
+And think about the moments that you are working against yourself.
+We have some “primal mechanisms” that now and then might get in the way of us, for example becoming lazy and languid when we are satisfied.
+Once, these mechanisms were handy after the hunt, when you get hungry again you become energetic again, but not so handy in the 21st century with that bag of chips on the couch.
+Think therefore about the possible bumps on your path, and practice before the mirror how you thanks if your colleague offers you a cigarette / beer / piece of cake.
 Make up some beautiful “if-then” sentences for yourself, eg: “if it rains too hard to run, then I go to the gym and that will be nice”.

 Also think about which “hacks” you can use to achieve your goal.
 For weight loss, for example: smaller plates, more conscious and slower eating, brushing your teeth more often (or chewing gum with mint flavor, but make sure that it is sugar-free).
 If you want to exercise more, add your gymnastics before, during or after a habit you already have.
 For example: 25 lunges while you brush your teeth, 20 sit-ups while watching the news bulletin, 10 push-ups while you wait for the tea to boil, etc. A pedometer is also a good “hack” and so there are many more apps that can help you to learn a new habit.